Academic ProgramsStudy at Harriman

 Current Columbia University students (Columbia College, School of Engineering and Applied Sciences, School of General Studies, and Barnard College) in their Junior or Senior year may apply for the BA/MA of Russian, Eurasian, and Eastern European Studies at the Harriman Institute.

-The Harriman Institute sponsors a Certificate Program that students pursue in conjunction with graduate degree programs at the Graduate School of Arts and Sciences, School of International and Public Affairs, School of Law, Journalism School, Business School, School of Public Health, or other professional schools at Columbia University.
+The Harriman Institute sponsors a Certificate Program that students pursue in conjunction with graduate degree programs at the Graduate School of Arts and Sciences, School of International and Public Affairs, School of Law, Journalism School, Business School, School of Public Health, Teachers College, or other professional schools at Columbia University.
 Enrollment in the Harriman Certificate Program is contingent upon the candidate’s acceptance into a graduate degree program at the University.

 The Harriman Institute does not offer a Ph.D. degree program.
 But, graduate students at the doctoral level from across disciplines and departments at the university, who focus their research in Russian, East European, or Eurasian studies may apply for a variety of fellowships and scholarships sponsored by the institute.